 Our gardening season for the CG begins each spring with an organizational meeting in early March (2015 date TBD).
 At this meeting, both new and old gardeners are asked for input on the collective rules for the garden, select plots, sign a gardening agreement, and pay rental fees.
 Thanks to a gift from Tabernacle Presbyterian Church, we also have a small scholarship fund if you are unable to pay the rental fees.

-If you live in the Mapleton-Fall Creek neighborhood and are interested in renting your own plot, or if you have any questions, please contact us at firstname.lastname@example.org to learn more and receive an invitation to our organizational meeting in the spring.
+If you live in the Mapleton-Fall Creek neighborhood and are interested in renting your own plot this year, or if you have any questions, please contact Maggie at email@example.com to learn more and receive an invitation to our organizational meeting this spring.

-The Children’s Garden at Fall Creek Gardens started as one corner of one of the larger community garden beds in 2012.
+The Children’s Garden at FCG started as one corner of one of the larger community garden beds in 2012.
 In the second year, the Grow-N-Indy program from the Mayor’s Front Porch Alliance made it possible for us to build more beds and set aside four of them for kids to maintain and for child-focused garden programming.

 For the past two years, Girl Scout Troop #283 has volunteered several hours each week during the growing season to plant, maintain, and harvest from the Children’s Garden.
 They have also helped community gardeners in need of assistance with their plots while out of town, or when they are too busy to harvest regularly in their plot.
 In addition to supplementing a late afternoon snack for the Girl Scouts, the produce is donated to either the Mid-North-Food Pantry or the Julian Center. (link to websites?)
 In 2015, the girls hope to mentor a younger troop that would like to learn to garden, and will also share what they’ve learned with any neighborhood kids who would like to be a part of the fun.